BGFIBank Group: History

 In 2000, the bank rebranded to BGFIBank S.A., which is its current name.
 During the next ten years, the group has pursued an aggressive expansion policy by opening a subsidiary in Republic of the Congo in 2000, Equatorial Guinea in 2001, France in 2007, Madagascar in 2010, Benin in 2010 and Democratic Republic of the Congo in 2010.
 During the same decade, a plethora of non-bank financial subsidiaries were set up by the group, the majority being located in Gabon.

 At the beginning of 2022, BGFI Cameroon announces the opening of a service dedicated to retail banking.
 The bank competes directly with First Bank and Société Générale in this market segment.

-Corruption
+Congo Hold-Up leak

 Congo Hold-Up, the largest leak from the African continent to date, reveals how the commercial bank BGFIBank has been used to plunder the Democratic Republic of Congo’s public funds and natural resources, largely for the enrichment of former President Joseph Kabila’s inner circle.
 The Congo Hold-Up leak was initiated by French media Mediapart and The Platform to Protect Whistleblowers in Africa, is composed of over 3.5 million internal documents from the BGFIBank, including bank statements, emails, contracts, bills and corporate records.